istvanfedak/turing-machine-interpreter/README.md

-# Turing Machines Interpreter
+# Turing Machine Interpreter

-turing-machines is an MIT-licensed open source project that focuses on providing the best interpreter for your turing machine projects.
+This interpreter is an MIT-licensed open source project that focuses on providing the best interpreter for your turing machine projects.
 It comes with many advanced features that set it appart from other turing interpreters.

-## Interpreter errors
+## Interpreter error handling
 When the interpreter reads in your turing table, it will check that it is in the proper format.
 Giving you useful error messages to common programming typos.